esbanarango/arabigos-a-romanos/README.md

 Arabigos a Romanos
 ==================

-Dojo using TDD conducted in Requirements Engineering class (09/05/2013).
+Dojo using TDD conducted at Requirements Engineering class (09/05/2013).

 ### Problem